 Due to years of practice, our adaptive unconscious becomes adept at sizing up the world, picking up signs of danger, deciding, and initiating action in a quick and efficient manner.

-When one is trained from childhood to observe, analyze, evaluate, one is able to make sound decisions in the blink of an eye.
+When one is trained from childhood to observe, analyze, and evaluate, one is able to make sound decisions in the blink of an eye.
 And that makes a huge difference between success or failure and sometimes even life or death.

 Image Source: Pixabay